mattolson/middleman-bootstrap-template/README.md

 # middleman-bootstrap-template

-This is a [project template](https://middlemanapp.com/advanced/project-templates/) for the [Middleman v4](http://middlemanapp.com/) static site generator that incorporates [Bootstrap v4](https://getbootstrap.com) and reasonable defaults for building out a blog.
+middleman-bootstrap-template is a [project template](https://middlemanapp.com/advanced/project-templates/) for the [Middleman v4](http://middlemanapp.com/) static site generator that incorporates [Bootstrap v4](https://getbootstrap.com).

 This is a sensible mobile-first starter layout for a blog.
-You will most likely want to make numerous changes to the styling.
-I didn't make any assumptions about the design.
-Don't judge it on its looks, this isn't a theme, it is meant to be a flexible foundation to build on.
+The styling is basic and based on Bootstrap with only some minor additions, because I didn't want to make any assumptions about the design of your site.
+Don't judge it on its looks&mdash;this isn't a theme, it's meant to be a flexible foundation to build on.

 ## Features